Parsa-Rajabi/CS-5340/docs/syllabus.md

 ### Office Hours

-- Tuesdays, 4:30-5:20 pm (Room 1408); Or, by appointment (contact via email at least 24 hours in advance).
+- Tuesdays, 4:30-5:20 pm (Room 1408); Please contact the instructor via email to schedule an appointment.
   - Each student is allocated 10 minutes per office hour session.
 If you need more time, please schedule a separate appointment.
 Students are encouraged to come prepared with specific questions or topics to discuss during office hours.